StephenHausler/Multi-Scale-Fusion/README.md

 Run the file runAll.m to generate results on the pre-computed features.
 Note that with the currently provided features, only Scales 1 and 9 are available for testing.
 However, you are welcome to create your own features.

 Quite a few file paths need to be edited to use on your local machine.
-Will be looking into making this code more portable in the upcoming weeks.

 Please contact me if you want the original Nearmaps dataset, as the total filesize is 140GB.